President Michael Higgins KI5ZiQ made an Updates and Announcements Video since we couldn’t have our meeting.

 NOTICE

-There is interest in another Basic and Intermediate Course in 2025, but hopefully when they are offered next year, the upcoming Online Courses will also be published.
-There will be a slight fee for the online courses, but you can take the classes at your leisure.
+There is interest in another Basic and Intermediate Course in 2025, but there will be ONLINE courses available when completed.
+There will be a small fee for the online courses, but you can take the classes at your leisure.
 All three courses will be offered – Basic Course from 0-13 WPM, Intermediate Course – 13-20 WPM and Advanced from 25-35 WPM.
-A contesting course may come out in the Fall of 2025 or Spring of 2026.
+A contesting course may come out in the Spring of 2026.

 Reminders: